VIPSHAKH/VIPSHAKH/README.md

 ## About Me

 Software (web) and Data Engineer specializing in Artificial Intelligence, focusing on building efficient, scalable, and intelligent systems.
 Passionate about solving complex problems through data-driven insights and innovative software solutions.
-Alongside programming, I have experience in Art.
-My goal is to contribute to impactful projects and collaborate with developers around the world.
+Alongside programming, have experience in Art.
+Goal is to contribute to impactful projects and collaborate with developers around the world.

 - 🌐 You can find me on my [Personal Website](https://vipshakh.uz).
 - 📫 Let's connect!
 You can reach me via [Telegram](https://t.me/vipshakh).

-## 🌱 I’m currently learning
+## 🌱 Currently learning
 - **Advanced AI** development and data optimization techniques
+- **AI engineer** bachelor's student in PDPU
 - **MLOps** and cloud-based automation for scalable systems

 ## 📈 GitHub Stats